 Twelve private and public garden spaces will feature musicians providing live music, an array of natural landscapes, and visual artists leading engaging art activities.
 Visitors are invited to wander through the garden spaces, immersing themselves in nature, enjoying music ranging from jazz to indie-folk, and admiring visual art ranging from paintings to jewelry.
 There are five special performances scheduled throughout the long weekend, including dance, movement art, and poetry.
 Arts in the Garden is a celebration of creativity that encourages visitors to explore, be curious, and have fun, while reflecting on their relationship to nature and to the land we’re on.

 Browse through the brochure below to explore the wonderful creatives who will be featuring their work in this year’s event, and click through the digital map to plan your visit.
 You can use our weekend schedule to ensure you catch each of the five special performances, and our artist engagement page to explore the various offerings at each garden.

 NEW this year at Garden 12 is the Feathers and Fungi event, which explores the relationship between fungi and birds through interactive workshops.
 You can learn more about this exciting addition to Arts in the Garden and sign up for workshops on the Feathers and Fungi webpage.

 Garden entry is 2$ per garden (cash only).
-You can also purchase a garden pass for 15$ (cash only) at your first garden, or online using the link below.
-Passes will soon be available to purchase in-person at Cityscape Community Artspace and at OPUS Art Supplies, and at each private garden location during the event.
+You can also purchase a garden pass for 15$ (cash only) at your first garden.
+Online advance purchases are now closed, but passes will continue to be available to purchase in-person at Cityscape Community Artspace and at OPUS Art Supplies, and at each private garden location during the event.